Please check out the United States Waiver topics below or scroll through this web page for all of your answers.

 This excerpt is from the Canadian Criminal Code:

 730. (1) Where an accused, other than an organization, pleads guilty to or is found guilty of an offence, other than an offence for which a minimum punishment is prescribed by law or an offence punishable by imprisonment for fourteen years or for life, the court before which the accused appears may, if it considers it to be in the best interests of the accused and not contrary to the public interest, instead of convicting the accused, by order direct that the accused be discharged absolutely or on the conditions prescribed in a probation order made under subsection 731(2).

 The above paragraph indicates that there has been an admission or finding of guilt.
 Even though a discharge is not a conviction, it is still evidence of guilt, and may still render a person inadmissible to the United States.
 You need to apply the same admissibility rules to discharges as are applied to convictions.
 For more information on discharges, please visit our information page on conditional and absolute discharges.

-To be technically correct, you need to apply admissibility rules to the following:
+You need to apply admissibility rules to the following:

 - discharges; and